Contrary to what most people believe, user onboarding is not about:

 - are closer to what they expect out of your app.

 Product-led growth approach is a common theme that bleeds into all these best practices.
 Every point in this checklist breathes long-term app growth with the product taking the front seat and keeps the product experience at the heart of every strategy, bringing a product-led growth strategy into action.

 Onboarding is undisputedly the first and most important step in implementing a product-led strategy.
 If these are already on your onboarding checklist (if not, you need to prioritize them now), you’re on a great start to leading a product-led strategy for your app.

 And while you’re at it, Netcore’s Product Experience platform can help you build amazing onboarding experiences with zero development and engineering efforts.

-Deploying no-code contextual nudges and walkthroughs from Day 0 helps create a seamless first-time experience for users, navigate them through critical app features, drive faster user activation, and help users realize the app value at the start.
+Deploying no-code contextual nudges and walkthroughs from Day 0 creates a seamless experience for first-time users, navigates them through critical app features, drives faster user activation, and helps users realize the app’s core value right at the start.